 The exercise will also support a concurrent International Observer Group program in order to provide an opportunity for foreign forces to gain an appreciation of how Australia prepares for, and executes major activities.

-Air Force has a long history of conducting air exercises in the Northern Territory, including High-series of exercises in the 1960s; and Top-series in the early 1970s.
-Many of these involved integration with the Royal Air Force and Royal New Zealand Air Force.
+Air Force has a long history of conducting air exercises in the Northern Territory, including the High-series of exercises in the 1960s and the Top-series in the early 1970s.
+Many of these involved integration with the United Kingdom’s Royal Air Force and the Royal New Zealand Air Force.

-Exercise Pitch Black was first held from RAAF Base Williamtown in New South Wales in June 1981 as a three-day air defence exercise, with ‘attacking’ aircraft flying from RAAF Bases Amberley and Richmond.
-It was held again from RAAF Base Williamtown in July 1982.
+Exercise Pitch Black was first held from RAAF Base Williamtown in New South Wales in June 1981 as a 3-day air defence exercise with ‘attacking’ aircraft flying from RAAF Bases Amberley and Richmond.
+It was held there again in July 1982.

-The name ‘Pitch Black’ is believed to be derived from the emphasis on night-time flying over large unpopulated areas during these early exercises, although the exercise was not conducted on moonless nights as some have suggested.
+The name ‘Pitch Black’ is believed to refer to the emphasis on night-time flying over large unpopulated areas during these early exercises, although the exercise was not conducted on moonless nights as some have suggested.

-Since then, Exercise Pitch Black has been conducted in the Northern Territory (with the exception of 1986 and 2002), and held biennially since 1998 (with the exception of 2020, cancelled due to CoVID-19 pandemic).
+Since then, with the exception of 1986 and 2002, Exercise Pitch Black has been conducted in the Northern Territory.
+It has been held biennially since 1988 with the exception of 2020, when it was cancelled due to the COVID-19 pandemic.

-Over the history of the exercise, more than 20 nations have travelled to Australia to participate in Exercise Pitch Black, along with two international contingents (NATO and Multinational MRTT Unit).
+Over the exercise’s history, more than 20 nations have travelled to Australia to participate along with two international contingents (NATO and Multinational MRTT Unit).